 When potato planting time came around, we always saved old newspapers to soak in water the night before to bed the drills before popping the seed potato in and covering with soil.

 Since it is gardening season, here is a gardening tip.
 When you plant potatoes, layer straw on top.
 The plants will grow through and make potatoes on top of the ground.
-Layer straw about 2 feet deep as it will shrink down during the summer.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.